miayam/learn-css/009 Flexbox/README.md

 ## What would happen if we set `flex` to `initial`?
 The default.
 Flex items do not grow to fill the space.
-They take up space no more than is needed.
+They only take up space no more than their content's length.

 ```css
 /* Shorthand version */